jungkumseok/cpen400a-2018w-assignments/assignments/assignment-4.md

     }
 }
 ```
-    The "delta" object tells us about what has been changed since the last time we synchronized.
-The example above corresponds to the case where the price of `Box1` changed from `10` to `5` and the quantity from `5` to `8`.
     * Once you've computed the "delta" object, update the `stock` property with the object fetched from the server.
 After that, invoke the store instance's `onUpdate` function with no arguments to trigger re-rendering of the view.
     * If `onSync` argument was provided, call it and pass in the "delta" object as the argument.
     * After you have initialized the `store` variable, call `syncWithServer` with no arguments.

-4. [JS] You will implement the first part of the check-out routine in this assignment; the rest of the check-out procedure will be completed in the next assignment.
+4. (4 Points) [JS] You will implement the first part of the check-out routine in this assignment; the rest of the check-out procedure will be completed in the next assignment.
     * A) Create a "Check Out" button with id `btn-check-out` in your cart modal.
 Bind a click event listener that does the following:
         * First, disable the button to prevent multiple clicks.
         * Then call `storeInstance.checkOut`, passing in a callback function.